JonathanMagnan/ireviewapple.com/pages/documentations/appletv-competitors.md

 Apple is getting into the streaming game with a new service called Apple TV+.

-Its content is available exclusively through the Apple TV app, that will allow you to watch it on your iPhone, iPad and Mac.
+Its content is available exclusively through the Apple TV app, which will allow you to watch it on your iPhone, iPad, and Mac.

 The TV app is also available on other platforms such as Amazon Fire TV and Roku.